Copper-Bot/dimr-kuka/README.md

 roslaunch dimr_kuka dimr_kuka.launch sim:=false mode:=eki
 ```

-In order to do this it is first necessary to change the connection ip in the ros package.
+To use the effector, it is first necessary to change the connection ip in the ros package.
 Open with your favorite editor the file: `~/catkin_ws/src/wsg50-ros-pkg/wsg_50_driver/launch/wsg_50_tcp.launch` and replace line 5 with the line below

 ```xml
 	<param name="ip" type="string" value="192.168.250.22"/>